 3. Weather Changes

 Due to the increased propensity for algae blooms in warm and humid conditions, it’s imperative to exercise extra vigilance as the weather changes.
-For example, all the algae bloom in the summer months and will take over your pool.
+For example, all the algae bloom in summer and will take over your pool.

 Tips For Pool Maintenance